Scottish statutory instrument: Commencement

 An SSI will not typically have legal force immediately.
 Rather, it may require parliamentary approval, and may specify a "commencement day" on which it comes into force.
 For example, the order bringing into force the Bankruptcy (Scotland) Act 2016 was made on 15 September 2016, laid before Parliament on 21 September 2016, and has a commencement day of 30 November 2016.

 Types

 Rules, regulations, and orders

 While SSIs are separate from UK SIs, they generally appear to follow the same naming convention for rules, regulations, and orders.
 The Scottish Parliament and Scottish Government have not, however, as of October 2016, published official guidance defining the terms, and so it cannot be known with certainty whether the definitions used for SSIs and SIs are identical.

-These definitions were established by the so-called "Donoughmore Committee" of 1932, and recommended in official guidance published by the Her Majesty's Stationery Office.
+These definitions were established by the so-called "Donoughmore Committee" of 1932, and recommended in official guidance published by Her Majesty's Stationery Office.
 The committee recommended that: